oroinc/documentation/backend/entities/customize-datagrids/index.rst

 There are several events triggered before processing the datagrid configuration files.
 In this case, a good choice is the onBuildBefore event.
 By listening to this event you can add new elements to the grid configuration or modify already existing configuration in your event listener.

-.. note:: More information about grid column definition configuration options is available in the |columns and properties section of the DataGridBundle documentation|.
+.. note:: More information about grid column definition configuration options is available in the :ref:`columns and properties section of the DataGrid documentation <customizing-data-grid-columns-properties>`.

 The Product entity has a many-to-one relation with the Business Unit entity, so in order to add the owner column to the grid and load the owner data from the data source, you should modify its query configuration by adding additional join and select parts.